Bikram399/todo-list/README.md

 # Todo List

-This is a simple Todo List project created by Bikram399.
+This is a simple Todo List project created by Bikram Nayak.

 ## Getting Started